pachos7/bitbucket-Health/readme.md

 It uses Github branching strategy so it expects a master branch and several features branches.
 A system of negatives and positive points is used to give you a generic idea of your repository status.

+# Points system
++1 Having a 'master' branch set as default
+-1 Having a 'release','development','integration' named branch

++1 Having less than 5 active (updated in the last 3 months) branches -1 Having more that 5 active branches

+-1 Each inactive branch (not updated in the last 3 months) -1 Each merged branch (they should be deleted)

++1 Having prod implementation tags in master commits -1 Having branches prefixed with 'bugfix', 'Hotfix', 'Release'

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.